Modern Languages and Literatures

 LCTR 230: East Asian Lit in Translation

 (East Asian Literature in Translation taught in English).
 This course is an introduction to traditional East Asian literature with the primary focus on China, Japan and Korea.
 It will concentrate on several themes, topics, authors and representative works of traditional Chinese, Japanese and Korean literature; emphasis on critical reading.
 This course will provide the students an opportunity to enjoy the most well known poems, novels and short stories produced by the prominent authors of the genres.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: CHIN 230, ASIA 230